A Realistic Look at Email Security

-While out-of-the-box email security products may offer email encryption as a built-in feature as part of a larger bundle, there are natural extensions you might consider to further protect your brand and customers.
-And, in today’s customer-centric world, where digital trust is easily won, more easily lost and impossible to get back, you need to take every precaution available to protect even encrypted communications.
+While some email data security products may offer a built-in encryption feature as part of a larger bundle, there are extensions you should consider that further protect your brand, business and customers.

-Here are some ways to add some more muscle to your encryption efforts:
+Here are some ways to add some more muscle to your email data protection efforts:

 Whether you’re sending millions of e-statements or just sending a sensitive document, not every encrypted message is the same.
 Look for an encryption platform which offers a customizable user experience for both senders and recipients.
-This ensures you stay in control of your encrypted message in transit or even at rest.
+People do not come in a one-size-fits-all version.

 If your organization operates internationally, there’s a high chance that English might not be the mother tongue of some of your customers.
 Offering encrypted communications in the language of your users helps eliminate confusion and is just good customer service.
 With Echoworx OneWorld, for example, you can set language policies which can automatically be applied to encrypted communications based on sender, brand, locale or receiver attributes.

-Encryption is hot – application of it is not.
-Echoworx data finds that only 40 per cent of organizations who have encryption capabilities are actually using them throughout their organizational structure.
-Making encryption a consistent path of least resistance is a good non-intrusive way of getting your employees and customers to communicate securely.
+Encryption may be hot but the use of it still isn’t.
+Echoworx found that only 40 per cent of organizations who have encryption capabilities are actually using them throughout their organization.
+Making data protection in email a consistent path of least resistance is a good non-intrusive way of getting everyone, inside and outside, to communicate securely.

-With traditional secure message delivery, where TLS is used, if a TLS connection isn’t available or supported at the recipient’s end, there are only two outcomes: receiving an error or sending a message unencrypted.
-Supporting multiple secure delivery methods offers effective fallback options – ensuring sensitive data is always able to be sent and is never sent unprotected.
+With traditional secure message delivery, where TLS is used, if a TLS connection isn’t available or supported at the receiving end, there are only two outcomes: receiving an error or sending a message unprotected.
+Supporting multiple secure delivery methods offers effective fallback options – ensuring sensitive information is always able to be sent and is never sent unprotected.